 Once a referral is received, a prescreening process is initiated.
-Whenever possible, an onsite visit is made by the clinical community liaison to the acute care hospital to review the medical records, meet the patient/family and review the patient's status with the current healthcare providers.
+Whenever possible, an onsite visit is made by the clinical Post-Acute Care Representative (PAR) to the acute care hospital to meet the patient/family and review the patient's status with the current healthcare providers.
 In lieu of an onsite visit (if not permitted by the acute care hospital), medical records may be reviewed.
 A comprehensive pre-admission assessment is then completed to validate that the patient requires an intensive level of rehabilitation to be provided in an acute rehabilitation hospital setting by an interdisciplinary team of rehabilitation professionals, along with close medical management by the physician to address current medical conditions and to monitor potential medical risks.
 The potential patient must be reviewed by the rehabilitation hospital's medical director and approved for admission into the program.

-The referral sources (acute care hospitals) as determined by the number of admissions from each for fiscal year 2015 are shown below in Figure 8.
+The referral sources (acute care hospitals) as determined by the number of admissions from each for 2021 are shown below in Figure 8.